MiguelvFilipe/customerChallenge/README.md

 ### Time Prioritization
 First, I had to gather resources and learn Angular, which was quite a journey.
-I followed YouTube tutorials, read the documentation, experimented with templates, broke things, and, of course, turned to my friend ChatGPT for help.
+I followed YouTube tutorials, read the documentation, experimented with templates, broke things and, of course, turned to my friend ChatGPT for help.

 When starting the project, I prioritized implementing core features to ensure the application was functional and met the primary requirements.
 Once the core functionality was in place, I shifted my focus to additional features and optimizations.
-The next step was establishing a structured styling approach and for last i made sure to write some unit tests to cover key features of the application.
+The next step was establishing a structured styling approach and the last step, I made sure to write some unit tests to cover key features of the application.

 ### Decision Points and Assumptions
 - **State Management:** I chose NgRx for state management to handle complex state interactions and ensure a scalable architecture.